 The district has extensive coverage of parish and town councils and parish meetings with 78 town and parish councils and 57 parish meetings.

-The political composition of the council as at April 2019 was:
+The political composition of the council after the May 2019 election was:

 County authorityNorth Yorkshire County Council

 Northallerton is the county town of North Yorkshire, the county council covering Hambleton and six other non-unitary districts of North Yorkshire.
 County Hall is at the corner of Boroughbridge Road and Racecourse Lane.

 Police and Crime CommissionerPolice and Crime Commissioner North Yorkshire